 Are You Feeling Empty, Alone, and Hopeless?

 Do you feel weighed down and disconnected, as though you are navigating through a dark cloud?
-Is it sometimes difficult to believe that your life has purpose or that your choices matter?
+Is it sometimes difficult to believe that your life has a purpose or that your choices matter?
 It may be that you struggle to get out of bed each morning and that every task—from brushing your teeth to completing a work project—feels more impossible than the next.
 Or, perhaps you push yourself through the motions of each day, leaning into distractions in an attempt to quiet the self-criticism and sadness churning below the surface.
 Do you dread spending the rest of your life this way, but feel overwhelmed and defeated?
 Do you wish you could find a way to stop avoiding life, embrace the fullness of your experience, and connect to deep, enduring joy?

 Dealing with depression can make life seem too painful to bear.
 You may be experiencing surprising or unexpected emotional eruptions that feel uncontrollable or even frightening, especially if you have wished to die.
 Perhaps you judge yourself for these emotions, certain that something must be wrong with you if you can’t be content with your life as it is.
 As you ruminate over all the ways you imagine you fall short, you may wonder why you don’t know how to handle your feelings and pursue your goals, as everyone else seems to.
 Maybe you feel increasingly ill-equipped to navigate the world and doubtful that anyone could understand or accept you.